 Gas separation using MOFs

-My present research interest focuses on the study of the electronic and structural properties of porous materials such as zeolites and metal organic frameworks (MOFs) for gas separation by employing DFT, many-body perturbation theory approaches (GW and BSE) and multiconfigurational wave-functioned methods (CASSCF/CASPT2).
+My present research interest focuses on the study of the electronic and structural properties of porous materials such as zeolites and metal organic frameworks (MOFs) for gas separation or sensors by employing DFT, many-body perturbation theory approaches (GW and BSE) and multiconfigurational wave-functioned methods (CASSCF/CASPT2).
 These methods are combined with classical simulations in collaboration with other groups (see below).
 Currently, I am working on the understanding and the computational design of materials for carbon capture within two novel families of MOFs: photoresponsive MOFs and spincrossover MOFs.
 This project was funded by the ANR is soon ending (National Research Agency in France, 2016-2021).
 It was in collaboration with Dr. Claudio Attaccalite (CNRS Marseille), Dr. Li-Chiang Lin (Ohio State University), Prof. Jihan Kim (KAIST Korea) and Prof. Bess Vlaisavljevich (US South Dakota).
 To speed up the discovery of materials for efficient gas separation I am interested in employing artificial intelligence techniques (see below).